shotvibe/shotvibe-web/docs/rest-api.markdown

         ]
     }

+The response returned is the same as for `GET /albums/{aid}/`, with the updated album.

+## PATCH /albums/{aid}/

+Used to change album properties.
+Only the album name is supported at this time.

+Example request:

+    PATCH /albums/5/
+    Authorization: Token 01ba4719c80b6fe911b091a7c05124b64eeece96
+    Content-Type: application/json
+    Content-Length: 26

+    {
+        "name": "new name"
+    }

-The response returned is the same as for `GET /albums/{aid}/`, with the updated album
+The response returned is the same as for `GET /albums/{aid}/`, with the updated album.

 ## POST /albums/{aid}/leave/